Frequill/Elder-Scrolls-Character-Creator/README.md

 An Angular application for creating Elder Scrolls characters with AI-generated backstories and images for Morrowind, Oblivion, and Skyrim!

-Take note: *THIS IS A WORK IN PROGRESS AND DOESN'T REALLY WORK... yet.
-There's a ton of placeholders and such*
+Take note: *THIS IS A WORK IN PROGRESS There's a few placeholders and such*

 Also, at this point this *should* work on your mobile device of choice... but I have not made this mobile-first in the slightest so take that *should* very litterally and with a massive pinch of salt.